badu/gorm/README.md

 ## 02.12.2016
 - [x] tag settings are kept only if they have values - flags are set in parent StructField
+- [x] tag settings is concurrent map
+- [x] StructField Set method invalid logic : after setting it to zero, we don't verify is blank, we just set the flag
 ## 30.11.2016
 - [x] Simplify reflections
 - [x] Removed the way internal callbacks were called - gorm can't be broken by un-registering internal callbacks